gecko0307/dagon/doc/Conf Files.md

 * `cc.contrast` -
 * `cc.saturation` -
 * `lut.enabled` - `0` or `1`, disable or enable LUT color grading.
 Default is `0`
 * `lut.file` - path to the LUT file.
-GPUImage 512x512 format is used for LUTs
+GPUImage 512x512 format is used for LUTs.
+The loaded LUT is automatically converted to 3D texture for more efficient sampling in the shader
 * `pixelization.enabled` - `0` or `1`, disable or enable pixelization filter.
 Default is `0`
 * `pixelization.pixelSize` - screen-space pixel size for pixelization filter.
 Default is `1`.